top of page

 The most common commissions we do for women:

-• Structured shirts and blouses — in fine cotton or linen-blend fabrics, fitted to your specific shoulder and chest measurements
+• Structured shirts and blouses — in fine cotton or silk-blend fabrics.
+Fitted at the shoulder and chest with the bust correctly accounted for, rather than cut to a generic block.

-• Occasion wear — bespoke pieces for weddings, galas, and events where you want something that won’t be replicated
+• Occasion pieces — for weddings, galas, and events where you want something made for you specifically and not available anywhere else.

 How the Process Works